KC-7/ecommerce/README.md

 1. Click "Check Nameservers" to confirm above steps have worked (this may take a while).
 When ready you will see a "Cloudlflare is protecting your site" confirmation message on the Cloudflare site overview.

 1. Your site will now redirect to do HTTPS and will have a valid SSL Certificate (eg. https://customdomain.tdl / https://www.customdomain.tdl).

 ---

+## Product Creation

+I used fixtures files to upload the bulk of the categories and products, the categories fixtures were the same as the Boutique Ado project as I used this project as inspiration for my site.
+The products fixtures was created by enterinf the details for my custom products, to assist with process, I created custom names and then used ChatGPT to create the descriptionss for the products.
+I generated the unique AI images using SDXL on ComfyUI which was run locally on my PC, as it takes time to generate the images, I created a custom list of prompts and then set up a que so that I could generate a lot of unique images over a couple of hours.
+I then used Printfy to create the unqiue product images by adding the images I generated to products from their catalogue and downloading the images.
+The site could be used with an API on OnlineAI.art to sell the products by print on demand, so once the site accepts the payment, it will send the order to Printify to create and dispatch the custom product, however this was not implemented for the scope of this project, it has however been listed as a potential future development.

+### ComfyUI

+### SDXL

+### Printify

+### Custom Products Fixtures

+---